Warm Ocean Water is Melting the Doomsday Glacier

 Thwaites is very remote, even with Antarctica standards.
 It is located more than 1,600 kilometres from the nearest research station.
 It is also the stormiest part of Antarctica, and so far, only four people have been at the front of the glacier.

-However, scientists need to know what is happening on and below the glacier to predict future sea-level rise.
+However, scientists must know what is happening on and below the glacier to predict future sea-level rise.
 That is why they have come to ground zero.

-The ice in Antarctica holds 90% per cent of the world’s fresh water, and 80 per cent of that ice is in the Eastern part of Antarctica.
+The ice in Antarctica holds 90% of the world’s freshwater, and 80% of that ice is in the eastern part of Antarctica.

-While most of the ice in the East sits on high ground, the ice on Western Antarctica, where the Thwaites Glacier is, sits mostly underwater, exposed to ocean waters and vulnerable to change.
+While most of the ice in the East sits on high ground, the ice in Western Antarctica, where the Thwaites Glacier is, sits mostly underwater, exposed to ocean waters and vulnerable to change.

 While satellites show that the glacier is rapidly retreating, there has not been any on-the-ground investigation until recently when the UK and US-led research expedition came and camped on ground zero, on the ice above the point where the glacier meets the ocean water.